MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.rst

   * `Activating the FRINX ODL Distribution behind a proxy <#activating-the-frinx-odl-distribution-behind-a-proxy>`__
   * `Activating the FRINX ODL Distribution on a server without Internet access <#activating-the-frinx-odl-distribution-on-a-server-without-internet-access>`__

 This guide explains how to run the distribution for the first time.
-If you have run it previously, please see `this guide <running-frinx-odl-after-activation.md>`__
+If you have run it previously, please see :doc:`this guide <running-frinx-odl-after-activation>`

 **System requirements**